-In this tutorial we’d like to show you how to use our event calendar, dhtmlxScheduler, with Ruby on Rails, a web application framework written in Ruby.
+In this tutorial we’d like to show you how to use our scheduling calendar, dhtmlxScheduler, with Ruby on Rails, a web application framework written in Ruby.
 The tutorial consists of two parts: firstly, we’ll create a simple scheduler with data saving and loading, the second part is adding recurring events to it.
 Let’s start.

 Creating a scheduler